All Episodes

 Mark Stein, as you know, will be here on Monday and Tuesday.

-Very, very peculiar stuff.
+Very, very peculiar stuff for Tom Brokaw.

-Are you kidding me?
+You kidding me?

-I mean, seriously, putting a leash on a terrorist is worse than the President of the United States using the government's top law enforcement powers and the IRS to subvert the Constitution in order to terrorize the media and their political opponents.
+I mean, seriously, putting a leash on a terrorist is worse than the president of the United States using the government's top law enforcement powers and the IRS to subvert the Constitution in order to terrorize the media and their political opponents.

 Of course it's not.